S4br0nx69/Container-Orchestration/README.md

 ### Deployment : ###
 - The deployment involves creating and configuring several YAML files to orchestrate the different components of the application.
-- Instructions are provided for deploying each component of the application in Kubernetes, as well as for configuring routing rules and persistent volumes.